ifmcjthenknczny/traffic/README.md

 # Traffic Time - Google Maps Webscraper
-> Webscraping commuting time from Google Maps for further analysis.
+> Webscraping commuting time from Google Maps for further analysis, meant for local use, created back when I have not been a professional yet.

 ## Table of contents
 * [General info](#general-info)